HubINEM/ToureLaminelab/README.md

 ### Hi there 👋
-<b> I'm a data scientist/bioinformatician ingeneer at INEM-Institut Necker Enfants Malades :).
-Working on Single Cell data</b>
+<b> I'm a data scientist/bioinformatician ingeneer at INEM-Institut Necker Enfants Malades.
+Working on Single Cell data.</b>
 ## ***Connect***

 ***Feel free to contact me for any questions, I would be delighted to help.***